emilypx/appfair.github.io/index.md

 ### Where does the **App Fair.app** catalog get its information about apps?

 The catalog browser application uses the public GitHub API to list all the releases for the [appfair/App](https://github.com/appfair/App) project, which it cross-references with the list of forks for the organization information.
 Assets such as the localization information and icon for the app are retrieved from the releases assets.

+### Can I embed API keys for online services into my App Fair app?

+Any "secrets" that are included in your software, such as passwords and API keys, should be considered to be public information.
+The App Fair's "Source Transparency" requirement means that every piece of data that goes into the build process of your app will also be available to the users of the app.
+The presents a problem for API keys and service passwords, since there is no way to "hide" them in your code.
+Sensitive information pushed to open-source repositories, such as GitHub OAuth tokens, personal access tokens, tokens from various cloud service providers, and unencrypted SSH private keys, are routinely scanned, and can be subject to automatic revocation by the organization that hosts the service.

+The recommendation is that you not rely on client-side secret data to utilize your application.
+When possible, the onus should be placed on the user to acquire their own token, which they can then store in the keychain or application preferences in your app.

+### Can I distribute Beta or Demo versions of my app through the App Fair?

+There are no restrictions on the kinds of apps that you can build and distribute on the App Fair.
+The App Fair is open to al apps: Student Projects, Vanity App, Demos, Experiments, Tests, and Re-mixes of other App Fair apps.
+As a completely automated system, there is no human review, so the only requirement to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

 ### How can I monetize my app?